python/devguide/getting-started/pull-request-lifecycle.rst

 at :PEP:`387` or :ref:`discuss <communication>` the issue with experienced developers.

-Third, make sure you have proper tests to verify your pull request works as expected.
+Fourth, make sure you have proper tests to verify your pull request works as expected.
 Pull requests will not be accepted without the proper tests!

-Fourth, make sure the entire test suite :ref:`runs <runtests>` **without failure** because of your changes.
+Fifth, make sure the entire test suite :ref:`runs <runtests>` **without failure** because of your changes.
 It is not sufficient to only run whichever test seems impacted by your changes, because there might be interferences unknown to you between your changes and some other part of the interpreter.

-Fifth, proper :ref:`documentation <documenting>` additions/changes should be included.
+Sixth, proper :ref:`documentation <documenting>` additions/changes should be included.